 Connie Burgess and I realised that, in order to provide good healthcare a clinic would need to be linked to a facility with experience.

-We identified Kisiizi Hospital, a Church of Uganda Mission Hospital about 50 minsup rough mountains roads from Rwentobo.
+We identified Kisiizi Hospital, a Church of Uganda Mission Hospital about 50 minutes up rough mountains roads from Rwentobo.
 This hospital is recognised by WHO for exemplary care to the rural poor.

-Dr Ian Spillman, who was then the medical superintendent at Kisiizi and he agreed to take our request to the board.
+Dr Ian Spillman, who was then the medical superintendent at Kisiizi, agreed to take our request to the board and they later agreed to provide supervision and medical supplies to the clinic, provided all expenses were covered by Mission Rwentobo.

-The other advantage of linking with Kisiizi was that the Rwentobo community would have access to the KHIS.
-This means that, for a very small annual premium, families can have access to very heavily subsidised acute healthcare and maternity care.
+The other advantage of linking with Kisiizi was that the Rwentobo community would have access to the Kisiizi Health Insurance Scheme, now known as Kisiizi Co-operative.
+This means that, for a very small annual premium, families can have access to very heavily subsidised acute healthcare and maternity care at both the clinic and Kisiizi Hospital.

 Mission Rwentobo continued to send groups over to support the school and in 2016, whilst on a community visit, Connie Burgess found baby Pauline,who was obviously suffering severe malnutrition, in one of the dwellings